6035 Assistant Director, Simulation Center

 SUPERVISION

-The Coordinator, Simulation Center, supervises the day-to-day work of the Simulator Technician, and other part-time staff and student employees.
+The Assistant Director, Simulation Center, supervises the day-to-day work of the Simulator Technicians, as well as part-time staff and student employees.

 OFFICE OF HUMAN RESOURCES